- Use the system settings to add or edit Python Path

 Note that before using this method, run

-If this gives you a path, proceed with this method; otherwise, do e.g.
+If this gives you a path, proceed with this method; otherwise, set the path as

 If you don’t, windows will expand